What is a Current Transformer?¶

 240V Split-phase circuits¶

 As explained above, split-phase systems can provide high-voltage for large appliances.
 These circuits are connected to two adjascent CTs that are on different legs.
 The usual convention is to use RED and BLACK wires or, as explained below, BLACK and WHITE for pure 240V circuits.

 When I say pure 240V circuits, I mean circuits that are usually a single load, and do not have a third neutral wire to use either leg independently for 120V.
-Examples of pure 240V circuits would be a resistive water-heater, well-pump, and baseboard electric heater.
-A common giveaway for these circuits is that they don’t have a neutral wire, and usually use two conductor with ground BLACK and WHITE leads.
+Examples of pure 240V circuits would be a resistive water-heater, well-pump and baseboard electric heater.
+What these circuits will have in common is that they don’t have a neutral wire, and usually use two conductor with ground BLACK and WHITE leads.

 With these circuits, you can place the CT on just one of the conductors, and check the double box in input configuration, directing IoTaWatt to double the voltage value to report correct power and amperage.